jentery/routledgeCompanionMSDH/projects.md

 American Radio History: “[A] resource with thousands of publications about Broadcasting, Radio, TV, programming, electronics and ratings.”
 See www.AmericanRadioHistory.com.

 Amsterdam Smart Citizens Lab: “In the Smart Citizens Lab we explore tools and applications to map the world around us.
 Along with citizens, scientists, and designers, we deal with themes ranging from air quality to the conditions of bathing water to noise pollution.”
 See www.waag.org/en/lab/amsterdam-smart-citizens-lab.

-An Algorithm Audit: A collaborative proposal to audit online platforms.
-“These audits will ascertain whether algorithms result in harmful discrimination by class, race, gender, geography, or other important attributes.”
-See http://www-personal.umich.edu/~csandvig/research/Auditing%20Algorithms%20--%20Sandvig%20--%20ICA%202014%20Data%20and%20Discrimination%20Preconference.pdf.

 Analog Tara / Pink Noises: A collection of projects by Tara Rodgers (Analog Tara), “composer, historian and critic of electronic music, originally from upstate New York and now based in the Washington, DC area.”
 See www.analogtara.net/wp/projects.